 Tug of War Another classic outdoor activity, this will be a perfect precursor to snack time and get the kids hungry.

 Mummy Wrap Pair kids in teams of two and give them toilet paper rolls.
 Set a timer for 5 minutes and one partner of each team has to mummify the other partner in that time.
 The first team to complete the task and create an acceptable mummy wins.

 Chinese Whispers Write funny phrases on paper chits and put them in a bowl.
 Get kids to sit in a circle, one kid picks a chit and has to whisper the phrase to the kid next to them and so on.
 The person at the end says the phrase out loud and if it is wrong, you retrace it to the child who got it wrong.

-Spin the nail polish A great game for young girls, put different colour nail polishes in a circle and a clear nail polish in the centre.
-Each girl has to spin the clear nail polish and when the bottle stops the girl has to colour one of her nail in that colour.
+Spin the nail polish A great game for young girls, but different colour nail polishes in a circle and clear nail polish in the centre.
+Each girl has to spin the clear nail polish and when the bottle stops the girl has to colour one of her nails in that colour.
 Once all the girls have all their nails coloured the game is over.

 8 years and above